Market Design for Scaling Up Local Clean Energy Systems

 • From an economics perspective they determine the transactions and economic flows that incentivize investment, efficiently allocate scarce capacity and enable particular business models.

-Our project brings together researchers from power systems engineering, economics and computer science, and has connections with policy and social science focused work within EnergyREV.
-We aim to support the design of SLES and to provide quantitative evidence for future energy market reforms.
+Our project brought together researchers from power systems engineering, economics and computer science, and had connections with policy and social science focused work within EnergyREV.
+We aimed to support the design of SLES and to provide quantitative evidence for future energy market reforms.

-1. We are developing new market designs for SLES to facilitate the large-scale coordination of distributed energy sources, while efficiently managing network constraints, uncertainty and local community objectives.
+1. We developed new market designs for SLES to facilitate the large-scale coordination of distributed energy sources, while efficiently managing network constraints, uncertainty and local community objectives.

-2. We are investigating how the UK’s system-level markets can be redesigned to successfully integrate local flexibility.
+2. We investigated how the UK’s system-level markets can be redesigned to successfully integrate local flexibility.
 This includes enhancements to the capacity market and contracts-for-difference auctions to account for the importance of co-optimising investment in generation, flexibility and network infrastructure.

-3. We have developed the Open Platform for Energy Networks (OPEN), which is an open-source Python software platform for integrated modelling, control and simulation of SLES.
-This unified computational platform supports the other two workstreams.
+3. We developed the Open Platform for Energy Networks (OPEN), which is an open-source Python software platform for integrated modelling, control and simulation of SLES.
+This unified computational platform supported the other two workstreams.

-We are working directly with the energy demonstrators to understand their most pressing market design challenges, and to feedback insights and recommendations.
+We worked directly with the energy demonstrators to understand their most pressing market design challenges, and to feedback insights and recommendations.
 As SLES scale up the size and density of distributed energy resources, key challenges that emerge for market design include:

 • How to model different sources of uncertainty and incorporate them into flexibility procurement and network design